markus7017/myfiles/shelly/README.md

 The binding uses mDNS to discover the Shelly devices.
 They periodically announce their presence, which is used by the binding to find them on the local network.
 Sometimes you need to run the manual discovery multiple times until you see all your devices.

+`Important`:
+It's recommended to enable CoIoT in the device settings for faster response times (event driven rather than polling).
+Open the device's Web UI, section "COIOT settings" and select "Enable COCIOT".
+It's recommended to switch the Shelly devices to CoAP Unicast mode if you have only your openHAB system controlling the device.
+This allows routing the CoIoT/CoAP messages across multiple IP subnets without special network setup required.
+You could use Shelly Manager (doc/ShellyManager.md) to easily do the setup (configuring the openHAB host as CoAP peer address).
+Keep Multicast mode if you have multiple hosts, which should receive the CoAP updates.

 ### Password Protected Devices